bitrise-io/devcenter/_articles/en/getting-started/configuring-bitrise-steps-that-require-apple-developer-account-data.md

 ### Defining your Apple Developer Account to Bitrise

-If you wish to use Fastlane Step to deploy to iOS apps to the App Store or upload metadata, you’ll have to provide authentication data to connect to your Apple Developer account.
+If you wish to use [Fastlane Step](https://www.bitrise.io/integrations/steps/fastlane) to deploy iOS apps to the App Store or upload metadata, you’ll have to provide authentication data to connect to your Apple Developer account.

 1. Log in to [bitrise.io](https://www.bitrise.io/).
 2. Click on your profile in the upper-right corner of your **Dashboard** and select [**Account settings**](https://app.bitrise.io/me/profile#/overview) from the dropdown menu.